-If there is an odd cycle $C$, it must contain all edges of $\AA$ since any diagonal would create an even cycle and for any edge $A_i$ with at most one vertex on $C$, $B_i$ cannot be an independent transversal.
-Thus in this case $m\le 2n+1$.
+If there is an odd cycle $C$ with $k$ vertices, it cannot contain a diagonal, since any diagonal would create an even cycle, contradicting the previous paragraph.
+If there is an edge $A_i$ with exactly one vertex, say $x_1$ on $C$, then the argument of the previous paragraph implies $x_2\in B_i,\; x_3\notin B_i,\dots, x_1\in B_i$, contradiction.
+Also, if there is an edge $A_i$ with no vertex on $C$ then $B_i$ must intersect all edges of $C$ so it cannot be an independent transversal.
+Thus in this case $m\le |C| \le 2n+1$. \end{proof}

 Assume next that $\AA$ is an acyclic graph.

 \begin{lemma} Assume that $T\subseteq \AA$ is a non-star tree component with $t$ edges.
 Then \end{lemma}

 \begin{proof} Let $P=x,y,z,z_2, \dots$ be a maximal path of $T$, set $A_1=\{x,y\},A_2=\{y,z\}$.
 Let $S\subseteq V(T)$ the set of leaves connected to $y$.
 Note that $t\geq 3$, $|V(T)|=t+1$, $\;N_T(y)=S\cup \{ z\}$ and $x\in S$.
 Then $B_1\cap V(T)$ is the set $X$ of vertices with odd distance from $y$ in the tree $T-x$.
 On the other hand, $B_2\cap V(T)$ is the set $X'=S\cup D$ where $D$ is the set of vertices with odd distance from $z$ in the tree $T-(S\cup \{ y\})$.
 Then $|X|+|X'|=t+|S|-1\ge t$.
 Therefore